 The Way Our Lab Works to Pinpoint Your Genetic Variants

 It's interesting to note that despite variants being very small, just one of them can lead to dramatic differences in how our bodies process the foods we eat.
 The impact is significant and direct.
-Genetic testing for dietary needs was developed once people began to really see the value in learning from genetic information.
+Genetic testing for dietary needs was developed once scientists saw the value in learning from genetic information.
 Put simply, certain nutrients and vitamins can be absorbed and used in daily functions more easily and more fully by some people than others because of genetic variants.

 To break down what we mean further, let's examine a simple, ordinary piece of fruit.
 Or at least, it may seem simple.
 But just one fruit can have over 20 different nutrients and your body can react or do different things with each of them.
 From carbohydrates and fats to sugars and cholesterol, you should know which will benefit you and which will not.

 There are hundreds of foods that can be utilized in different combinations to make up a proper, safe, and effective regimen for one individual person.
-With these tests, your one-of-a-kind nutritional formula will become more apparent than ever before, and you'll finally know what to do in order to eat healthy for your body.
+By taking a DNA test, your one-of-a-kind nutritional formula will become more apparent.
+You'll finally know how to eat healthy for your body.

 The results of nutrigenomics—the study of how nutrition and genomics are interrelated 3—are trusted by people across the nation due to the extensive evidence-based research done in Clinical Laboratory Information Amendment (CLIA), state, and CMS-certified laboratories.
 These qualified labs utilize the studies from high-impact clinical trials with real, ordinary people—just like you.